aaronvsc/Sentiment_Classifier/Answers.md

 6. What was the most challenging part of the assignment?

    > The most challenging aspect of this assignment was finding a way around utilizing strings.
 For example, I remember my first instinct was to read the lines from files as strings and convert them to DSStrings.
 However, I had to find a way around using the string library.
 I created my own custom getLine function and called it on a DSString object.
 File handling was tricky, especially with larger data sets than I was used to.
 Keeping track of what was being read, outputted, and written required a lot of thought.
 Additionally, the debugging process was tedious.
-I always found myself spending time with the edge cases and trying to figure work my way backwards from there to identify the problem.
+I always found myself spending time with the edge cases and trying to work my way backwards from there to identify the problem.